wix-incubator/headless-components/packages/headless-components/system-prompt.md

 import {
   loadSEOTagsServiceConfig      // ✅ USE: await loadSEOTagsServiceConfig(options)
 } from '@wix/headless-seo/services';

+// Required for SEO ItemType constants import { seoTags } from '@wix/seo';

 // From @wix/headless-media/services (no loader functions available) import {